n8craig/university-museum-pfa/README.md

-# university-museum-pfa
+# NMSU University Museum: Pottery from the Americas

-This is a readme.
+This is a development version of a production website for the NMSU University Museum permanent exhibit Pottery from the Americas.